ros2/ros2_documentation/source/How-To-Guides/ROS-2-IDEs.rst

 Then in PyCharm select "Run" > "Attach to Process...".
 It might take a second, but a small window should show listing the currently running Python instances, including your node.
-There can be multiple Python processes, so it could some trial-and-error the find the right one.
+There can be multiple Python processes, so there may be some trial-and-error to find the right one.

 After selecting an instance, the usual debugging tools are available.
 You can pause it or create breakpoints in the code and step through it.